Microsoft/azure-docs.pt-pt/includes/managed-disks-bursting.md

 ## <a name="regional-availability"></a>Disponibilidade regional

-Atualmente, a rutura do disco só está disponível na região centro-oeste dos EUA.
+A explosão do disco está disponível em todas as regiões da Nuvem Pública.

 ## <a name="disk-sizes"></a>Tamanhos do disco